Osama92/Express_Portfolio/README.md

     This repository is being developed 👨🏿‍💻 to be my current portfolio created with Express.

     I am using EJS as my template engine accompanied with css.
+    ScrollReveal JS 💖 would be responsible for animations and a little tweak from Vanilla JS.😉